Seed banks

 Advantages and disadvantages of seed banks

-Seed banks have one major drawback: they are not a viable option for all plants in the world.
+Seed banks have one main drawback: they are not a viable option for all plant species.
 In fact, a study published in 2018 in the journal Nature Plants revealed that 36% of endangered plant species cannot be stored in seed banks.
-There are some plants, called recalcitrant plants, that cannot withstand a certain degree of desiccation and cannot be easily conserved.
-Examples of this type of vegetation are chestnuts and acorns.
+Some plants, known as recalcitrant species, cannot tolerate certain levels of desiccation and are difficult to preserve.
+Examples include chestnuts and acorns.

-However, seed banks offer many advantages for the future:
+However, germplasm banks offer many advantages for the future: